 Some people are more prone to decay than others, but we can all reduce our risk as follows:

 Consume sugar less often.
 Frequency is all-important.
 As an example, one cup of coffee per day with ten spoons of sugar in it will cause less decay than ten cups per day, each with one spoon of sugar.

 Brush in the morning and at night with a fluoride toothpaste.

-After brushing, do not rinse with water.
+After brushing, spit but do not rinse with water.
 Leave the traces of toothpaste on the teeth.